jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 cryptsetup open "$dev"2 nixos-enc
 ```

-The first command does the actuall formating, the second one opens up the
+The first command does the actual formating,
-formated disk.
+the second one opens up the formated disk.
 You'll need to provide the right password in both cases.
 Choose one you can remember but is strong.
-A random sentence will do.
 Once decrypted the disk will be mapped to `/dev/mapper/nixos-enc`,
-note that we supplied that final part.
+note that we supplied that final part in the last command.

 # Formatting filesystems
-We setup partitioning but setting up filesystems is a distinct step.
+Partitioning is a distinct step from setting up filesystems.

 ```bash
 mkfs.vfat -n boot "$dev"1
 mkfs.btrfs -L root /dev/mapper/nixos-enc
 ```

-The boot partition will be `vfat` because eufi tells us to.
+The boot partition will be `vfat` because [uefi tells us to](https://wiki.archlinux.org/index.php/EFI_system_partition).
-The everything else partition will of course be `btrfs`.
+The everything else partition will be `btrfs`,
+because why are you following this guide if not?
-Note that we point it at the mapped file, if the device were to be used directly
+Note that we point it at the mapped file,
-we'd remove the encryption.
+if the `"$dev"2`device were to be used directly we'd remove the encryption.

-# moutning and subvolumes
+# Moutning and subvolumes
-I'm just cargo culting this,
-but wouldn't it be nice to have subvolumes on your btfs?
+Wouldn't it be nice to have subvolumes on your btfs?
-You'll get subvolumes like this!
-Note that subvolumes are pretty nice for making backups,
-because we can have a finer grained incremental backup.
-They're also nice because we can put two operating systems on the same
-partition, which is more space efficient.
+This is not cargo culted at all.

 ```bash
 mount -t btrfs /dev/mapper/nixos-enc /mnt/